Dynamical Decoherence and Memory Effects in Green Fluorescent Proteins by Dielectric Relaxation: Abstract

 \section{Abstract}

-In this article, we explore the dynamical decoherence of the chromophores within a green fluorescent protein when coupled to a finite-temperature dielectric environment.
-Such systems are of significant interest due to their anomalously long coherence lifetimes compared to other biomolecules.
-We work within the spin-boson model and employ the Hierarchical Equations of Motion formalism which allows for the accounting of the full non-perturbative and non-Markovian characteristics of the system dynamics.
-We analyse the level coherence of independent green fluorescent protein chromophores and the energy transfer dynamics in homo-dimer green fluorescent proteins, focusing on the effect of dielectric relaxation on the timescales of these systems.
-Using the Fluctuation-Dissipation theorem, we generate spectral densities from local electric susceptibility generated from Poisson's equation and employ a Debye dielectric model for the solvent environment.
-For different system architectures, we identify a number of very striking features in the dynamics of the chromophore induced by the dielectric relaxation of the environment, resulting in strong memory effects that extend the coherence lifetime of the system.
-Remarkably, the complex architecture of the green fluorescent protein, which includes a cavity-like structure around the atomic system, is well suited to preserving the coherences in the homo-dimer system.
+The interaction of a quantum system with its surroundings has major implications for its dynamical evolution and has the ability to significantly limit our capabilities in exploiting quantum degrees of freedom for advanced applications.
+Understanding the environment-mediated processes by which quantum mechanical systems decohere and lose their non-classical correlations is of utmost importance and may open avenues yet to be explored in addressing basic physics questions as well as for developing practical quantum technology applications.
+In parallel, in the emerging field of Quantum Biology, there is a growing body of evidence that in certain bio-molecular complexes, quantum effects dominate over their purely classical correspondents, especially in the case of photo-excited systems for which the surrounding dielectric environment plays an essential role in the system dynamics.
+Here, we explore the dynamical decoherence of chromophore within a green fluorescent protein coupled to a finite-temperature dielectric environment, a system of significant interest due to its anomalously long coherence lifetimes.
+We employ the Hierarchical Equations of Motion formalism, a non-perturbative and non-Markovian approach, and focus our study on the degree of coherence displayed by independent green fluorescent protein chromophores and the energy transfer dynamics mediated by the dielectric relaxation of the environment.
+For different system architectures, we identify several striking features in the dynamics of the chromophore induced by the dielectric relaxation of the environment, resulting in strong memory effects that extend the coherence lifetime of the system.
+Remarkably, the complex architecture of the green fluorescent protein, which includes a cavity-like structure around the molecular chromophore system, is ideally suited to preserving the coherences in the homo-dimer system.
 The system dynamics generate a dynamical correlation between the coherent energy transfer between its sub-systems and the entropy production, which can lead to transient reductions in entropy, a unique feature of the non-Markovian nature of the system-environment interaction.